rockettheme/docs/Docs/accounts_billing/faq.md

 For example: If you are needing assistance configuring a template for your site, a separate incident would need to be filed for setup and configuration of RokSprocket.

+### Where Can I Find the Expiration Date of My Subscription?

+You can take a look at previous purchases and keep track of your current subscriptions from the **Purchases** page, within your member profile.
+To reach this page, you can click on the drop-down next to your profile image at the top of any page within the RocketTheme site and select **Purchases**.

+![][purchases]

+Alternatively, you can reach the page by selecting the Purchases tab from your **Account Details** or **Forum Profile** pages.

+Here, you will find a list of purchases you have made.
+This list includes the status of the purchase (active or expired), type of purchase/subscription, start date, expiry date, and number of site licenses associated with the purchase.

+You can also renew your subscription from this page.
+More details can be found in our [Upgrades and Renewals][upgrades] guide.

 [licenses]: site_licenses.md
 [comparison]: comparisons.md
+[upgrades]: upgrades_and_renewals.md
+[purchases]: assets/purchases.jpg